ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 - run `runtime\python.exe api_v2.py`.

 ##### DeepLX (if needed)
-- Launch [DeepLX](https://github.com/OwO-Network/DeepLX) server if you want Elaina to say Japanese (Because the model's responses usually use thesame language as the system prompt/user's input), you can run `docker run -itd -p 1188:1188  ghcr.io/owo-network/deeplx:latest`.
+- Launch [DeepLX](https://github.com/OwO-Network/DeepLX) server if you want Elaina to say Japanese (Because the model's responses usually use the same language as the system prompt/user's input), you can run `docker run -itd -p 1188:1188  ghcr.io/owo-network/deeplx:latest`.

 ##### Environment Configuration
 - `git clone https://github.com/ylxmf2005/YourElaina`
 - `pip install requirements.txt`
 - Modify `conf.yaml` according to your needs.

-For more details, please read this [Wiki](https://github.com/t41372/Open-LLM-VTuber).
+For more details, please read this [Wiki](https://github.com/t41372/Open-LLM-VTuber/wiki).

 ##### Wake-up (if needed)
 - Obtain your [Picovoice](https://console.picovoice.ai/) access key.
 - Set the `accessKey` in `static/desktop/vad.js` to your own access key.

-##### Desktop-mode
+##### Desktop-mode (Dev, recommended)
 - `npm install`
+- `npm start`

+**Desktop-mode (Build, to get exe on Windows, dmg on macOS)**

+- `npm install`
-- `npm start` or `npm run build`
+- `npm run build`, the executable file (frontend) will be generated in `dist/`
+- `python server.py` to start backend service (Due to flexibility and environment management, packaging backend is not supported)
+- Open the executable file

+Tip: To deploy the frontend and backend in different device, you need to modify `window.ws = new WebSocket("ws://127.0.0.1:1017/client-ws");` in `static/desktop/websocket.js` to your server's address and port (which can be set in `conf.yaml`).

 ##### Web-mode
 - `python server.py --web`